LET SLEEPING DOGS LIE IN TURKEY | Sharon Henry

 The Life On The Bosphorus

 Shooting street photography in Istanbul is a Turkish delight (ahem), the city’s mosques, minarets and labyrinth of busy streets makes an opulent feast for the senses and camera lens.
-Walking we find is the best way to explore new places.
+Walking we find is the best way to explore new places and this intriguing city.
+To discover more of Turkey a train journey from Istanbul is recommended, or simply cross over to the Asian side of the city.
+Here are great recommendations on where to stay in the city.

 Of course, we didn’t let the scam spoil our day and continued on to see the Bosphorus up close in all its plankton-induced glory.
 Which by the way, was so turquoise it would’ve even put Bradley Cooper in the shade.